kentslaney/login/README.md

 - lambda based group construction
 - local secondary via WS unix socket to interface with other languages/aiohttp
 - build a use case
-- option to auto-redirect to QR code link when logging in not to /qr url
+- option to auto-redirect to QR code link on first login if not at /qr
 - group add_user, remove_user, etc
 - linked accounts
 - RemoteLoginBuilder needs to implement access group creation/adding users/etc